raystack/depot/docs/reference/configuration/bigquery-sink.md

 * Example value: `event_timestamp`
 * Type: `required`

+## `SINK_BIGQUERY_TABLE_CLUSTERING_ENABLE`

+Configuration for enable table clustering.
+This config will be used for provide clustering config when creating and modifying bigquery table.
+Changing this value of this config later for the existing table will modify the existing clustered table config.
+Here is further documentation of bigquery [table clustering](https://cloud.google.com/bigquery/docs/clustered-tables).

+* Example value: `true`
+* Type: `required`
+* Default value: `false`

+## `SINK_BIGQUERY_TABLE_CLUSTERING_KEYS`

+Define bigquery field names that will be used for bigquery table clustering.
+You can specify up to four clustering columns.
+Here is further documentation of bigquery [table clustering columns](https://cloud.google.com/bigquery/docs/creating-clustered-tables).

+* Example value: `id,name,age,city`
+* Type: `required`

 ## `SINK_BIGQUERY_ROW_INSERT_ID_ENABLE`

 This config enables adding of ID row intended for deduplication when inserting new records into bigquery.
 Here is